AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 ## Understand the tech

-The Agora Chat SDK provides a `Message` class that defines the message type, and a `ChatManager` class that allows you to send, recieve, recall, and retrieve messages.
+The Agora Chat SDK provides a `Message` class that defines the message type, and a `ChatManager` class that allows you to send, receive, recall, and retrieve messages.

 ## Prerequisites